luca-dot-sh/made-project/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-The impact of weather on bicycle theft in Berlin
+The impact of weather and bicycle traffic on bicycle theft in Berlin

 ## Main Question